Hello traders. Today I am going to do a review of one of my current brokers – Trade Zero.

 I sent them some feedback, and less than one month later they made a huge update to their hot key setup so that they function EXACTLY the same as Sterling Trader Pro and DAS Pro – I couldn’t be happier with this change.
 I’m able to send and cancel orders with the press of one button and have full control with my keyboard for order entry and execution.

-For those of you who are curious about my hot key setup with Trade Zero, I will be posting a video soon explaining how I use them to enter my orders into the market efficiently.
+For those of you who are curious about my hot key setup with Trade Zero, here’s a video I did explaining how to set up hot keys with their platform.

 How is the Application Process?